 Is Mentality Learned or Inherited

-This if often manifested at our center when I work with students that have a desire to learn and those that are content in their progression.
+This if often manifested with students that have a desire to learn and those that are content in their progression.
 If they are in an environment where learning is encouraged, the child often excels academically.
 If the child is opposed to doing the hard work placed before them to enhance their learning development, they often fall behind and the learning gaps become wider.

 Is Attitude Inherent?